Daughter of Oliver Brown - Cheryl Brown Henderson

 Cheryl Brown Henderson

-Her education includes a Bachelors Degree in Elementary Education, Minor in Mathematics from Baker University, Baldwin City, Kansas, a Masters Degree in Guidance and Counseling from Emporia State University, Emporia, Kansas and an Honorary Doctorate of Humane Letters from Washburn University.
+Her education includes a Bachelor’s Degree in Elementary Education, Minor in Mathematics from Baker University, Baldwin City, Kansas, a Master’s Degree in Guidance and Counseling from Emporia State University, Emporia, Kansas and an Honorary Doctorate of Humane Letters from Washburn University and an Honorary Doctorate of Education from the University of South Florida.
 She is the recipient of various awards and recognition for work in education and community service; presentations at numerous conferences, conventions and universities; and for her work with Congress and the National Park Service to preserve sites associated with the landmark U.S. Supreme Court ruling of 1954.

 In 1988 she founded the Brown Foundation.
 Since its establishment, the Foundation has provided scholarships to more than 100 minority students, presented awards to local, state and national leaders, established libraries for children in low income communities, developed curriculum on Brown for educators across the country, created traveling exhibits on and a web site on Brown, and sponsored programs on diversity and educational issues, for thousands of people.
 In 1990, under her leadership the Foundation successfully worked with the U.S. Congress to establish the Brown v Board of Education National Park in Topeka, which opened in May of 2004.
 In 2001 under her leadership the Foundation successfully worked with the U.S. Congress to establish the Brown v.
 Board of Education 50th Anniversary Presidential Commission, which served to provide a Federal presence in the 2004 anniversary of the Brown decision.

 - Brown v.
-Board of Education 62 and Counting: Marching Back to the Future, Journal article co-authored with Steven M. Brown, PhD, Assistant Professor of Educational Leadership and Policy, The University of Wisconsin-Oshkosh. (for 2016 publication)
+Board of Education 62 and Counting: Marching Back to the Future, Journal article co-authored with Steven M. Brown, PhD, Assistant Professor of Educational Leadership and Policy, The University of Wisconsin-Oshkosh.
+(Journal of Education and Social Justice 2016 online publication)

 - The Pursuit of Racial and Ethnic Equality in American Public Schools: Mendez, Brown, and Beyond, Essay for anthology, University of Michigan Press, 2014